junyi-me/jy-blog/content/post/hosting-website-k3s-cluster/index.md

 ---
-date: '2024-11-12T21:58:00-07:00'
+date: 2024-11-12T21:58:00-07:00
-title: 'Hosting an HTTPS website on a HA k3s cluster'
+title: Hosting an HTTPS website on a HA k3s cluster through SSH
-image: 'Https_Protocolo.jpg'
+image: Https_Protocolo.jpg
-tags: ['k3s', 'kubernetes', 'self-hosting']
+tags:
+  - k3s
+  - kubernetes
+  - self-hosting
 ---

 Just a few days after I set up my k3s cluster with an external data source, I found this article [High Availability Embedded etcd](https://docs.k3s.io/datastore/ha-embedded) on k3s' official website.
-Since the external database was the single point of failure in my previous setup, I was excited to try this out.
+Since the external database was the single point of failure in my [previous setup](https://blog.junyi.me/p/setting-up-a-k3s-cluster-for-my-home-lab/), I was excited to try this out.

 This time, in addition to setting up the cluster itself, I also set up `metal-lb` for load balancing and `cert-manager` for enabling HTTPS.
-So this is basically everything I've done to set up a k3s cluster from several vanilla Debian 12 VMs.
-The physical machines and VMs haven't changed from [my previous attempt](https://blog.junyi.me/post/setup-k3s-cluster-home/).
+So this is basically everything I've done to serve a highly available HTTPS website on several vanilla Debian 12 VMs.

+As in the title, I'm using SSH remote port forwarding to expose my home network to the internet.
+This is not typical, but is ideal if you
+1. don't have control over your router
+2. don't have a dedicated public IP for your household

 References
 1. https://docs.k3s.io/datastore/ha-embedded